Home / Journals / PHYTON / Vol.80, 2011

 Phyton-International Journal of Experimental Botany, Vol.80, pp. 53-58, 2011, DOI:10.32604/phyton.2011.80.053

 Abstract The chili varieties: (1) Mirador, (2) Piquín huasteco, (3) Pico paloma, (4) Ozulamero and (5) Chilpaya Tabasco were crossed in a diallel without reciprocal crosses to produce 10 F1 hybrid combinations.
 While the previous varieties (1), (2) and (4) belong to Capsicum annuum varieties, (3) and (5) pertain to Caspicum frutescens.
 The four study AFLP markers amplified 282 bands or fragments, and of these, 264 were polymorphic.
 The estimated Genetic Parameters showed that there was dominance based on the genetic distances in the study DNA fragments.
-Heritability, which was estimated in a narrow sense, was moderate (0.53).
-This indicated the… More >
+Heritability, which was estimated in a narrow sense, was moderate (0.53).… More >

 • Open AccessOpen Access